ABCxFF/diepindepth/protocol/clientbound.md

 Sample Packet (Decoded):

 ```
-incoming <- 0A vu(3364)
+clientbound <- 0A vu(3364)
 ```

 ---

 ## **`0x0B` PoW Challenge Packet**

 The packet that initiates the Proof of Work convos that are active throughout the connection.
-Response is an outgoing [`0x0A` PoW Answer Packet](/protocol/outgoing.md#0x0a-pow-answer-packet).
+Response is an serverbound [`0x0A` PoW Answer Packet](/protocol/serverbound.md#0x0a-pow-answer-packet).
 More info on how PoW works [here](/protocol/pow.md)

 Format:
 > `0B vu(difficulty) stringNT(prefix)`